isomerpages/seab-corp/pages/Updates for Private Candidates.md

 Mode of Assessment (MOA) examinations i.e. Oral, Science Practical, Written examinations.
 As such, it is important to check your Entry Proof before the examinations.</p>
-<p>You may refer to the Candidates Portal's&nbsp;guide on examination registration
+<p>You may refer to the Candidates Portal's&nbsp;<a href="https://go.gov.sg/guideonexamregistration" rel="noopener noreferrer nofollow" target="_blank">guide on examination registration</a> for
-for the steps to retrieve your EPs from the system.</p>
+the steps to retrieve your EPs from the system.</p>
 <p>You are required to bring a hardcopy EP for your examinations, as it will
 be used for attendance verification.</p>
 <p><strong>Science Practical Notifications</strong>